Divine-Star-Software/DivineVoxelEngine/README.md

 __WARNING:__
 Very early development.
 It is very bugy and broken.
 Please don't download and complain that it does not work.
-As of this writing this project is only about a week old.
+As of this writing this project is only about two weeks old.

 # What is this?